AuraMask/auramask-extension/docs/porting_to_new_environment.md

 - Provide the instance's initial state, leaving MetaMask persistence to the platform.
 - Providing a `platform` object.
 This is becoming our catch-all adapter for platforms to define a few other platform-variant features we require, like opening a web link.
 (Soon we will be moving encryption out here too, since our browser-encryption isn't portable enough!)

-## Ports, streams, and Web3!
+## Ports, streams, and Webu!

 Everything so far has been enough to create a MetaMask wallet on virtually any platform that runs JS, but MetaMask's most unique feature isn't being a wallet, it's providing an Ethereum-enabled JavaScript context to websites.

 MetaMask has two kinds of [duplex stream APIs](https://github.com/substack/stream-handbook#duplex) that it exposes:
 - [metamask.setupTrustedCommunication(connectionStream, originDomain)](https://github.com/MetaMask/metamask-extension/blob/master/app/scripts/metamask-controller.js#L352) - This stream is used to connect the user interface over a remote port, and may not be necessary for contexts where the interface and the metamask-controller share a process.
-- [metamask.setupUntrustedCommunication(connectionStream, originDomain)](https://github.com/MetaMask/metamask-extension/blob/master/app/scripts/metamask-controller.js#L337) - This method is used to connect a new web site's web3 API to MetaMask's blockchain connection.
+- [metamask.setupUntrustedCommunication(connectionStream, originDomain)](https://github.com/MetaMask/metamask-extension/blob/master/app/scripts/metamask-controller.js#L337) - This method is used to connect a new web site's webu API to MetaMask's blockchain connection.
 Additionally, the `originDomain` is used to block detected phishing sites.

-### Web3 as a Stream
+### Webu as a Stream

-If you are making a MetaMask-powered browser for a new platform, one of the trickiest tasks will be injecting the Web3 API into websites that are visited.
+If you are making a MetaMask-powered browser for a new platform, one of the trickiest tasks will be injecting the Webu API into websites that are visited.
 On WebExtensions, we actually have to pipe data through a total of three JS contexts just to let sites talk to our background process (site -> contentscript -> background).

-To make this as easy as possible, we use one of our favorite internal tools, [web3-provider-engine](https://www.npmjs.com/package/web3-provider-engine) to construct a custom web3 provider object whose source of truth is a stream that we connect to remotely.
+To make this as easy as possible, we use one of our favorite internal tools, [webu-provider-engine](https://www.npmjs.com/package/webu-provider-engine) to construct a custom webu provider object whose source of truth is a stream that we connect to remotely.

 To see how we do that, you can refer to the [inpage script](https://github.com/MetaMask/metamask-extension/blob/master/app/scripts/inpage.js) that we inject into every website.
 There you can see it creates a multiplex stream to the background, and uses it to initialize what we call the [inpage-provider](https://github.com/MetaMask/metamask-extension/blob/master/app/scripts/lib/inpage-provider.js), which you can see stubs a few methods out, but mostly just passes calls to `sendAsync` through the stream it's passed!
-That's really all the magic that's needed to create a web3-like API in a remote context, once you have a stream to MetaMask available.
+That's really all the magic that's needed to create a webu-like API in a remote context, once you have a stream to MetaMask available.

 In `inpage.js` you can see we create a `PortStream`, that's just a class we use to wrap WebExtension ports as streams, so we can reuse our favorite stream abstraction over the more irregular API surface of the WebExtension.
 In a new platform, you will probably need to construct this stream differently.
 The key is that you need to construct a stream that talks from the site context to the background.
 Once you have that set up, it works like magic!